TallBlondMan/git-test-03/README.md

-# Testing "--bare" flag on a remote machine

-This is created locally we'll see if it will merge :)
+# This one is created after pulling a supposedly not empty repository

+Will it work?
+I don't think so :/